jyshoji/text_analysis_tumor_organoids/R/README_R.md

 Code and instructions on how to identify academic publications on specific topics using *./R_results/research_topics_PT*.
 Not needed for the analysis, but instead shows how to use the generated data.

+## metastasis_links.R
+Code for identifying combinations of primary and metastatic cancers that are modelled as tumor organoids/ToC.

 ## research_topics_tumor.R
 Code used for identifying research topics.
 The code uses *./R_results/tumor_types_F* as an input, and includes following steps.
 1. Identifying tumor subgroups in publications.